EOSIO/eosio-explorer/README.md

 This will create a globally installed instance of the tool which you can run anywhere.

+:warning: - `yarn` will install global packages in a directory that may not be in your executable PATH.
+This may apply to certain OSes such as Ubuntu.
+In this case, you need to add the output of `yarn global bin` to your PATH such as in `~.bash_profile`.

 If you wish to install the tool without `global`, then you can do the following instead:

 ```bash